 During conversations there are multiple options that can alter the outcome of events.
 A timer runs down during a conversation option and if none is chosen there is one selected by default.
 At the start of the game two display styles can be chosen.
 Standard shows more of the UI and helps with important choices, while Minimal turns of UI hints, help, and choice notifications.
 The setting can still be altered mid-game.
 Crucial choices during events and conversations are remembered and carried over to next scenes and episodes.

 This episode is not available separately for the PC versions.
-For the iOS, Xbox 360 and PS3 version it is the base episode required to play the other four that can be purchased separately.
-For the PS3 version a season pass is also offered as an additional option to receive the entire game in the same vein as the PC versions.
+For the Android, iOS, Xbox 360 and PS3 versions it is the base episode required to play the other four that can be purchased separately.
+For the PS3 and Android version a season pass is also offered as an additional option to receive the entire game in the same vein as the PC versions.

 Part of the Following Groups

 - Distribution Method: Episodic

 - Gameplay feature: Quick Time Events / QTEs

 - Inspiration: Comics